-In general, insurance helps to protect individuals from potentially harmful situations.
-In a more conventional sense, it is an arrangement in which one entity, usually a corporation, compensates another for a specific loss.
+In general, insurance helps protect individuals from potentially harmful situations.
+In a more traditional sense, it is an agreement in which one entity, usually a corporation, pays another entity for a specific loss.
 In exchange for its services, the corporation or insurer receives a premium.

-Staking insurance focuses on protecting stakers against the loss of their crypto assets.
-This insurance service delivers products tailored to cover losses resulting from thefts or hacks involving staked assets.
+Staking insurance focuses on protecting stakeholders against the loss of their crypto assets.
+This insurance service has products that are made to cover losses from stolen or hacked assets.

 How Staking Insurance Works

-The type of staking insurance available usually depends on the platform on which investors stake their assets.
+Most of the time, the type of staking insurance available depends on the platform where investors put their assets at risk.